 If you want to keep an eye on the emerging trends and crises and be up-to-date with all the relevant information, the best solution is automatic sentiment analysis.
 It calculates the sentiment of each mention according to a number of positive, neutral, and negative words used in a mention.
 Since it’s an automated process, it can’t be 100% correct because the computer can’t detect sarcasm, for example.
 Because of this, it has the lowest level of accuracy between the three.
 What it gives you is a general overview of the sentiment trend for a specific query.
 You can find the automatic sentiment analysis in the Reports.

 The second analysis is effective sentiment analysis.
 It is a combination of automatic and manual analysis and is best suited for your daily reports because of its mid-level accuracy.

 To get an in-depth analysis of your online performance, try manual sentiment analysis.
-It allows you to asses each mention and label it depending on how you perceive it.
+It allows you to assess each mention and labels it depending on how you perceive it.
 This is why this analysis has the highest level of accuracy.
 When you go to reports it will only show you the sentiment of mentions that you labeled.